 The QuickBooks Online integration ships with the following capabilities:

-- Importing contacts from QuickBooks Online
+- Bi-directional sync with QuickBooks Online

 In order to begin syncing with QuickBooks Online first go to Settings → Integrations.